SwissEduHack/LiveCode-Extension-iOS-SpeechSynthetizer/README.md

-# LiveCode-iOS-SpeechSyntetizer-Extension
+# LiveCode-iOS-SpeechSynthetizer-Extension
 An extension for LiveCode that enables Text-To-Speech functionality on iOS.

 ## Installation
-You either build it yourself in LiveCode or download a built version from *Releases* tab.
+You either build it yourself in LiveCode or download a built version from *Release* tab.

 ## Build
 If you downloaded the file from the *Release* tab, go directly to **Install the extension** part.